 - The Admissions and Scholastic Standing Committee will review the requests regarding academic suspension.
 Exceptions to the college's SAP policies are not made lightly and will generally be considered only for extenuating circumstances.
 Decisions are based upon an individual's extenuating circumstances, supporting documentation, and the student's academic history.
-Both pages of the appeal form must be completed and the required documentation attached before the appeal will be considered.
-Failure to provide all requested documentation will result in the appeal not being reviewd.
-Appeals forms are available online here.
+The request must be completed and the required documentation attached before the request for an override will be considered.
+Failure to provide all requested documentation will result in the request not being reviewed.

-Students who are granted an appeal of their Academic Suspension are required to meet with an advisor to evaluate their educational plan.
+- Students who are granted an override of their Academic Suspension are place on warning and required to meet with an advisor to evaluate their educational plan.
 Students may be required to reduce course load, eliminate online course work, or repeat failed course work.